Zig (programming language): Direct interaction with C

 The Zig code can now call functions in the soundio library as if they were native Zig code.
-As Zig uses new data types that are explicitly defined, unlike C's more generic int and float, a small number of directives are used to move data between the C and Zig types, including @intCast and @ptrCast.
+As Zig uses new data types that are explicitly defined, unlike C’s more generic int and float, a small number of directives are used to move data between the C and Zig types, including @intCast and @ptrCast.

-Cross compiling
+Comptime

+By using the comptime keyword, the programmer can explicitly have Zig evaluate sections of code at compile time, as opposed to runtime.
+Being able to run code at compile time allows Zig to have the functionality of macros and conditional compilation without the need for a separate preprocessor language.

+During compile time, types become first-class citizens.
+This enables compile-time duck typing, and is how Zig implements generic types.

+For instance, in Zig, a generic linked list type might be implemented using a function like:

+fn LinkedList(comptime T: type) type;

+This function takes in some type T, and returns a custom struct defining a linked list with that data type.

+Compiler

+Zig also includes a C and C++ compiler, and can be used with either or both languages by leveraging with the commands zig cc and zig c++, providing many headers including the C standard library (libc) and C++ Standard Library (libcxx) for many different platforms.
+This allows Zig’s cc and c++ sub-commands to act as cross compilers out of the box (similarly to Clang).

 Zig treats cross-compiling as a first-class use-case of the language.
 This means any Zig compiler can compile runnable binaries for any of its target platforms, of which there are dozens.
-These include not only widely-used modern systems like ARM and x86-64, but also PowerPC, SPARC, MIPS, RISC-V and even IBM zSystems (S390).
+These include not only widely-used modern systems like ARM and x86-64, but also PowerPC, SPARC, MIPS, RISC-V, LoongArch64 and even the IBM z/Architectures (S390).
 The toolchain can compile to any of these targets without installing additional software, all the needed support is in the basic system.

-Other features

-Zig supports compile time generics, reflection and evaluation, cross-compiling, and manual memory management.
-A major goal of the language is to improve on the C language, while also taking inspiration from Rust, among others.
-Zig has many features for low-level programming, notably packed structs (structs without padding between fields), arbitrary-width integers and multiple pointer types.

-Zig is not just a new language: it also includes a C/C++ compiler, and can be used with either or both languages.
+The experimental support is also provided for less known platforms like AMD and Nvidia GPUs or PlayStation 4 and 5 (with various degree of support).